2025–2026 United States redistricting: North Carolina

 In October, North Carolina Republicans led in the state legislature.
-Destin Hall and Phil Berger introduced a plan to redraw North Carolina's congressional map to make Don Davis's seat much more Republican, allowing Republicans to net gain a seat in their state.
+Destin Hall and Phil Berger introduced a plan to redraw North Carolina's congressional map to make Don Davis's seat more favorable to Republicans in the hopes of increasing the party's chances of picking up the seat.
 The measure passed both the State House and State Senate and became law, as it did not require Democratic governor Josh Stein's signature.
+On November 26, a panel of three federal judges issued a ruling allowing the use of the map.